IQ404/study-notes/README.md

 # On Differentiation

-Generally, when the number of points to calculate derivative/gradient is large, and the form of the function being differentiated is complex, the computational efficiency of differentiation goes as *Numerical* $<$ *Symbolic* $<$ *AutoDiff*.
+Generally, when the number of points to calculate derivative is large, and the form of the function being differentiated is complex, the computational efficiency of differentiation goes as *Numerical* $<$ *Symbolic* $<$ *AutoDiff*.